10 Rules of Thumb for Trust Income Taxation

 - Instruct the trustee to consider the beneficiary’s other resources before distributing income.

-A trust is a separate tax entity, but the general principles of income taxation that apply to individual taxpayers also apply to trusts.
+A trust is a separate tax entity.
+The general principles of income taxation that apply to individual taxpayers also apply to trusts.
 For example:

 - Preferential capital gains rates are available to trusts.